morrislab/submarine/README.md

 # SubMARine

-SubMARine is a polynomial-time algorithm that builds partial clone trees to approximate cancer evolutionary histories.
+SubMARine is a polynomial-time algorithm that reconstructs cancer evolutionary histories by building partial clone trees.
 It comes in a basic and extended version.
 In the basic version, SubMARine takes a subclonal frequency matrix as input and builds the subMAR and a possible parent matrix.
 The subMAR is a partial clone tree that represents all valid clone trees fitting the input frequencies.
+It is an approximation to the MAR: the maximally-constraint ancestral reconstruction.
 The possible parent matrix indicates the possible parents of each subclone.
 Additionally, SSMs and clonal CNAs can be provided as input.
 The extended version can also work with subclonal CNAs.